claire-wang-gh/ameba-iot-docs/amebadplus/en/application_note/otpc/src/otpc.rst

       u8 data_read[4];
       OTP_LogicalMap_Read(&data_read,0,4);

-2. Assume the data is 0x12A03456 in logical address 0x00~0x03 in Step :ref:`1 <otpc_system_data_example_1_step_1>`.
+2. Assume the data is 0x12A03456 in logical address 0x00~0x03 in :ref:`Step 1 <otpc_system_data_example_1_step_1>`.
 Let 0xA0 makes 'OR' operation with programmed bit[1], and other data keeps default value.
 So the new value to be written is 0x12A23456.

 3. Write the new value 0x12A23456 to logical address 0x00~0x03.